ArdanaLabs/dUSD/docs/reasoning/dusd-spec-offchain.md

 	  It may be nice to make this small as it has to get sent arnound a lot and recomputing is cheap anyway
 	Or
-	- The validators computed in the initilization procedure Or
+	- The validators computed in the initialization procedure Or
 	- Just the addresses because the policies are provided by reference scripts